cfwelch/compositional_demographic_embeddings/README.md

 - [ ] Model training
 - [ ] Analysis

 **Note**: We were not able to share data directly due to licensing issues.
 However, the data we downloaded is available [here](https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/) and we have scripts to perform the extraction the same way as described in our paper.
+This repository contains generated JSON files containing fake data that the scripts can be tested on in the 'data' folder.

 ## Publication